Saturday, June 3rd, 2017

 My Non-Obvious Paris Recommendations:

-If you wanted to know what I bring on my backpacking trips you can find that here.
+If you want to see what I bring on my backpacking trips you can see that here.

 If you are interested in getting travel insurance I recommend TravelInsurance.com.
 They are considered one of best in the industry, you can easily compare coverages and get the right one for you.